NTiDECOM/fepb_store/README.md

 # fepb_store
-A library system for managing and renting books from FEPB
+A store system for management and commerce of products of the FEPB.